 Noah and Esther are periodically in the United States and available to speak to congregations as their schedule permits.
 Email them to extend an invitation to visit your congregation or organization.

 Noah Park and Esther Shin, a married couple, serve as professors at the Evangelical Theological Seminary in Cairo (ETCS).
 Noah teaches New Testament, and Esther teaches Christian education.
 ETCS, a ministry of the Evangelical Presbyterian Church in Egypt, is one of a handful of seminaries in the Middle East that trains future Protestant pastors.
 Presbyterian mission personnel founded the school in 1863.
-The seminary located in Cairo has two academic centers, one in Minya/Upper Egypt, and one in Alexandria.
-Though most of its 350 students are from Egypt, some come from elsewhere in the Arab world, including Syria and Sudan, to prepare for service in churches in their home countries.
-ETSC also recently launched a distance learning program for Arabic speakers around the world.
+The seminary located in Cairo has both on-campus and online programs.
+Though many of its 600 students are from Egypt, a good number of them also join the programs from elsewhere in the Arab world, including Iraq, Syria, and Sudan, and from the rest of the world, to prepare for service in churches in their home countries.

 The government of Egypt that came to power after the Muslim Brotherhood fell in 2013 has afforded new opportunities to the Evangelical Presbyterian Church.
-It has given land to the church for the building of new church facilities and significantly eased the process to obtain building permits.
+It has given land to the church for the building of new church facilities and significantly eased the process of obtaining building permits.
 This is unprecedented in the history of Egypt since the Arab Islamic conquest in the 7th century.
-Despite on-going issues as a minority group in society, church leaders see this as a God-given opportunity to start new churches where none exist.
+Despite ongoing issues as a minority group in society, church leaders see this as a God-given opportunity to start new churches where none exist.

 Noah and Esther appreciate the strategic importance of the ETCS and the opportunity to equip ministers for service across the Middle East and North Africa.
 “The Evangelical Theological Seminary in Cairo is the hub of Christianity in the Arab world for the training of church leaders,” Noah says.
 “I believe God will use our graduates for rebuilding the church in Middle Eastern countries.
 It is our joy and privilege to live among Egyptian sisters and brothers and share what we have graciously received in our lives.”